If you're looking to take control of your financial future and finally get serious about saving money, activate these ten tips to start saving.

 If you watch TV, you've certainly seen the commercials.
 For auto insurance, "Fifteen minutes can save you up to 15%!"
 How much you can actually save on any type of insurance will ultimately come down to your specific situation.

-That’s why any insurance company will offer you a quote of how much your plan should cost, accounting for specific factors like your age and other personal questions.
+That's why any insurance company will offer you a rate quote of how much your plan should cost (aka the “premium”) by accounting for specific factors like your age and other personal information.

 Do you have any killer saving tips?
 Tweet us!